 If you know how the IELTS Speaking test is scored, you already know that pronunciation is one of the four marking criteria and it counts for 25% of your speaking score.
 It is therefore important to work on your pronunciation before the test.
 You may be asking: how can I improve my pronunciation?
 Read on for our 3 IELTS Speaking tips!

-There is no quick fix on improving pronunciation and a lot of teachers may answer ‘Speak more.’
-However, this is not a very good answer because you need to know the best tactics to practise in order to get maximum results.
+There is no quick fix on improving pronunciation and a lot of teachers may advise to just ‘speak more.’
+However, this is not ideal because you need to know the best tactics to practise in order to get the best results.

 Has a native IELTS teacher ever assessed how naturally you speak English?
-Take a trial speaking class with one of our IELTS Speaking UK Native teachers who will assess you and give you immediate feedback on what you need to improve by clicking the link below:
+Take a trial IELTS Speaking tips class with one of our IELTS Speaking UK native teachers who will assess you and give you immediate feedback on what you need to improve by clicking the link below:

 IELTS Packages: https://www.swooshenglish.com/ielts-packages/

-When we talk about preparation, it is not just about trying to prepare for possible answers.
-It is important to know a few other things.
+When we talk about preparation, it is not just about trying to prepare your answers for possible questions.
+It is essential to remember a few other things.

 First, understand the structure of the speaking test.
-How much time does the test take?
+How much time does it take?
 How many parts are there to the speaking test?
 What is each part of the test about?
 Or do I have to give a speech, or have a discussion with the examiner?

 Second, learn how the IELTS speaking exam is scored.

-Finally, yes, you will never know what questions you will be asked in the speaking test, but there are some common topics that you can prepare for, such as family, work, and travel.
+Finally, yes, you can’t predict exactly what questions you will be asked in the speaking test.
+However, there are some common topics that you can prepare for, such as family, work and travel.

 Remember, do NOT memorise your prepared answers for the test.
 Why not?
-When the examiner finds out you are not actually speaking naturally, you may not get a high score or you may even lose marks.
+When the examiner finds out that you are not actually speaking naturally, you may get a low score or possibly even lose marks.